About app sign-on policies

 - Implement an allowlist consisting of one or more rules that specify the client type(s) + device platform(s) + trust posture combinations that will be allowed to access the app.

 - Require Device Trust or MFA for app access.

 - Include a final catch-all rule that denies access to anything that does not match any of the CAPs preceding rules.

 MFA and legacy protocols

-While you can configure your App Sign-On Policies to prompt end users for MFA, be aware that legacy protocols such as POP or IMAP do not support MFA even if MFA is configured for Okta sign-in.
+Legacy protocols such as POP or IMAP don't support MFA even if MFA is configured for Okta sign-in.

 To ensure that authentication to apps remains secure, Okta strongly recommends that you evaluate the following:

 - The use of legacy protocols with Microsoft Office 365 applications and whether to disable them if necessary

 - Whether to enable Modern Authentication on Microsoft Office 365 tenants for improved security